bhughes339/keywords_editor/README.md

 ## Features

-* **Initialize with Keywords Template** - Replace the current text with the most recent International group Keywords template as defined in the AMS canned text.
+* **Built-in International Group Templates** - The International Group Keywords template and Peer Review template (canned text INTLCHANGE and INTLPR respectively) are available from the **File > Load template** menu
-  * Other commonly-used templates are available from the **File > Load template** menu.
-If you have a suggestion for a template that you think should be added, let me know.
+  * If you have a suggestion for a template that you think should be added, let me know.

 * **Custom templates** - Select **Save current text as template** to create a new template which can be loaded from the **File > Load template** menu.